dainn67/oct_intern_tracking_demo/README.md

 ## Description

-An application implemented using Kotlin language and MvRx framwork, connecting with a web server through APIs.
+An application implemented using Kotlin language and MvRx framework, connecting with a web server through APIs.

 - **Employee Management:**
   - Track and manage employee tasks (including office overtime hours, roles, and belonging team).